Leader of the Opposition (Uganda): Return to multiparty system

-What acted as opposition were associations such as the Young Parliamentary Group and the Parliamentary Forum (PAFO). faced with both national and international pressures, President Museveni was forced to open up the political space.
-A referendum was held in July 2005 and the majority voters preferred a return to multiparty politics.
-The 2006 elections were thus the first multiparty elections, 20 years after the NRA/M takeover.
+What acted as opposition during this period were associations such as the Young Parliamentary Group and the Parliamentary Forum (PAFO).
+Faced with both national and international pressures, president Museveni was forced to open up the Ugandan political space.
+In 2005, a referendum was held to make Uganda a multi-party democracy, and 92% of voters voted to return to multi-party politics.
+The 2006 general elections were thus the first multi-party elections in 20 years.

-In this election, the Forum for Democratic Change (FDC) became the main opposition party.
-Subsequently, Prof. Morris Ogenga Latigo from Acholi became the sixth Leader of the Opposition in the 8th Parliament.
+In this election, the Forum for Democratic Change (FDC) emerged as the main opposition party.
+Subsequently, Prof. Morris Ogenga Latigo from Acholi became the 6th Leader of the Opposition in the 8th Parliament of Uganda.

-Coming in as MP for Agago County, Prof. Latigo led the Opposition in the House at a time when politicians in Uganda were still suffering a strong hangover of the Movement System in which members operated on individual merit.
-Transforming from that system into the loyalty and discipline that multiparty-ism demands was difficult and it counts for some of the many challenges that Latigo's leadership faced in the 8th Parliament.
+As MP for Agago County, Prof. Latigo led the Opposition in the House at a time when politicians in Uganda were still reeling from the after effects of the Movement System, in which members operated on individual merit.
+Transforming from that system into the loyalty and discipline that multipartyism demands was difficult and it counts for some of the many challenges that Latigo's leadership faced in the 8th Parliament.

 Prof. Latigo did not make it to the 9th Parliament after a hotly contested election campaign exercise that saw the military take charge of some parts of the election process leaving him and his supporters crying foul.

 After the February 2011 Presidential and Parliamentary elections, Nathan Nandala Mafabi became the seventh Leader of the Opposition, six years after the return of multiparty politics under Museveni's regime.
 Hon.
 Mafabi was challenged with leading a minority opposition against a large number of the ruling NRM Members.

 In the two years of his tenure however, Hon.
 Mafabi saw through immense successes especially in legislative product among which were the two hotly contested Bills, i.e. the Public Order Management Bill and the Anti-Money Laundering Bill.
 Hon.
 Mafabi was however not able to complete a full five-year term in office.
 The mandatory review that came after two and a half years saw him leave office amidst high tensions largely played in the media.
 The media tensions resulted from the FDC Party Presidential race which was hotly contested by Hon.
 Nandala Mafabi, the Leader of the Opposition and (Rtrd) Major General Mugisha Muntu was declared winner of the race.
 Mafabi challenged the results through the party structures and the dispute became a hot media issue leading to a difficult era of the leadership in the party.

 As the midterm review of the leadership in Parliament, the FDC Party President, Gen. Mugisha Muntu replaced Hon.
 Mafabi with Hon.
 Philip Wafula Oguttu, the MP for Bukoli Central to serve in the remaining period of the term.